DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 6. [R](https://cran.r-project.org/web/packages/rio/vignettes/rio.html)

   - A free software environment for statistical analysis, graphics, and database manipulation, based on R programming language.
 Can read SPSS data saved in non-proprietary text-based formats (e.g., .csv).
 The [Haven](https://cran.r-project.org/web/packages/haven/readme/README.html) and [rio](https://cran.r-project.org/web/packages/rio/readme/README.html) packages can be installed in R, in order to enable R to read and write .sav files.
-SPSS and R can also be used together via integrations between the two package (see: (https://developer.ibm.com/predictiveanalytics/docs/white-papers/spss-statistics-and-r-together)), and SPSS has extensions to enable data science techniques such as predictive analytics (https://ibmpredictiveanalytics.github.io/).
+SPSS and R can also be used together [via integrations between the two packages](https://developer.ibm.com/predictiveanalytics/docs/white-papers/spss-statistics-and-r-together), and SPSS has extensions to enable data science techniques such as [predictive analytics](https://ibmpredictiveanalytics.github.io/).

 7. [SAS](https://www.sas.com/en_us/home.html)